Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Stellar contamination

-To mitigate the TLS, various strategies are being developed, including model-independent approaches that leverage sibling planet transits, reducing contamination for TRAPPIST-1 c by a factor of 2.5 \citep{rathckeStellarContaminationCorrection2025}, explicit TLS inclusion in atmospheric retrieval models, and using out-of-transit stellar spectra to characterize heterogeneities \citep{rackhamRobustCorrectionsStellar2024, cadieuxTransmissionSpectroscopyHabitable2024}.
+The goal of several mitigation strategies has been to estimate the values of the unknown parameters $f_\mathrm{spot}$, $f_\mathrm{fac}$, $c_\mathrm{spot}$, and $c_\mathrm{fac}$ that better reconstruct a signal compatible with a given chemistry (RW2024, \citealt{cadieuxTransmissionSpectroscopyHabitable2024}).
 Despite these advances, significant limitations persist, including the difficulty that stellar models have in accurately reproducing M-dwarf spectra and the substantial degeneracy between stellar and planetary parameters \citep{iyerInfluenceStellarContamination2020}.
-Thus, improving stellar models and acquiring additional observations are essential for a precise characterization of the TLS in what we can call traditional methodologies.